turingschool/backend-curriculum-site/module3/projects/rails_engine.md

 **1. Completion**

 * 4: Project completes all base requirements according to the spec harness.
-* 3: Project completes most requirements but fails 3 (5 for individual project) or fewer spec harness tests.
+* 3: Project completes most requirements but fails 4 or fewer spec harness tests.
-* 2: Project completes most requirements but fails 7 - 5 (10 to 6 for individual project) spec harness tests.
+* 2: Project completes most requirements but fails 5-8 spec harness tests.
-* 1: Project fails more than 7 (10 for individual project) spec harness tests.
+* 1: Project fails more than 9 spec harness tests.

 ### Technical Quality